 We all know the struggle of meticulously designing the slides for our next presentation, giving them an individual touch by using cool custom fonts, just to see that all the work was for nothing because the slides look completely different on the presenting computer.
 This always happens when the fonts you used for your slides aren't installed, so PowerPoint replaces them with it's default system font.
 This tutorial works for PowerPoint 2010, 2013, 2016, 2019 and Office 365 on Windows.
+If you own Microsoft 365 or PowerPoint 2019, there is an even easier way, which is to use cloud fonts.

 |Original PowerPoint||Shared PowerPoint|